adityathebe/adityathebe.com/content/Posts/public-key-certificate/index.md

 - [Chrome](https://www.chromium.org/Home/chromium-security/root-ca-policy/)
 - [Mozilla](https://wiki.mozilla.org/CA)

-## Intermediate Certificate Authorities
+### Issuing Leaf certificates

-In practice, these root certificates do not directly issue certificates for the end users.
+In practice, the root certificates do not directly issue certificates for the end users.

-You see, to issue a signed certificate, you need the private key of the signing public key - i.e. private key for the root certificate.
+You see - to issue a signed certificate, you need the private key of the signing public key - i.e. private key for the root certificate.
 If a bad actor gets hold of the root CA's private key, then they can essentially create certificates for any website in the world.

 They are too valuable to be compromised.
-They are kept extremely safe and offline.
+They are kept extremely safe and offline; probably locked up in a cryptographically secure hardware device.

-So then how would you receive a TLS certificate for my domain from these root certificates?
+So then how would you receive a TLS certificate for your domain from these root certificates?

 That's where Intermediate Certificate Authorities, also known as "subordinate CAs" or just "intermediates", come in.

+## Intermediate Certificate Authorities

 The root CA must have intermediaries and they are the ones that remain online and issue millions of TLS certificates.
 If an Intermediate CA's private key is compromised, the damage surface is relatively smaller as it's only that particular certificate that needs to be revoked.